SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 We are going to follow the instructions from this [page](https://dvc.org/doc/user-guide/setup-google-drive-remote)

-1. Let's start by creating a data storage.
-On the GCP start page, in the sidebar, click on the `Cloud Storage`.
+1. Let's start by creating data storage.
+On the GCP start page, in the sidebar, click on `Cloud Storage`.
-    On the next page click the `Create bucket`:
+    On the next page click `Create bucket`:

     <figure markdown>
     ![Image](../figures/gcp5.PNG){ width="800" }